zogzog/cubicweb/doc/book/en/admin/pyro.rst

         cur.execute('INSERT Tag T: T name %(n)s', {'n': name}) cnx.commit()

-Calling :meth:`cubicweb.dbapi.load_appobjects`, will populates The `cubicweb registries`_ with the application objects installed on the host where the script runs.
+Calling :meth:`cubicweb.dbapi.load_appobjects`, will populate the cubicweb registrires (see :ref:`VRegistryIntro`) with the application objects installed on the host where the script runs.
 You'll then be allowed to use the ORM goodies and custom entity methods and views.
 Of course this is optional, without it you can still get the repository data through the connection but in a roughly way: only RQL cursors will be available, e.g. you can't even build entity objects from the result set.

-.. _cubicweb registries: VRegistryIntro_